-The fund balance in the Capital Projects Fund decreased by \$22k due to planned capital expenditures.
+The fund balance in the Capital Projects Fund decreased by \$867k due to a prior period adjustment for the annual bond rollover and current year expenditures over revenues.
+Details on this adjustment can be found in Note V.E.

-Also reflected in the Governmental Funds - Statement of Revenues, Expenditures and Changes in Fund Balances, the Non-Major Funds (Liability, Audit, and IMRF and Social Security Funds) had an increase of approximately \$73k during calendar year 2019.
-This slight increase is mainly due to increases in property tax receipts as well as favorable interest rates in 2019.
+Also reflected in the Governmental Funds - Statement of Revenues, Expenditures and Changes in Fund Balances, the Non-Major Funds (Liability, Audit, and IMRF and Social Security Funds) hardly changed during calendar year 2020.